rtate2/stelligent-u/03-iam/README.md

 I created an Allow s3:Put* policy with specific resources pointing to 'arn:aws:s3:::rt-stelligent-u-bucket-2/lebowski*'

 I then used the following to upload files: aws s3 cp lebowski/lebowskifile2.txt s3://rt-stelligent-u-bucket-2/lebowski/

+After my initial testing, I'm not sure how we could limit uploads of objects besides using the exclude param along with the include. ex. aws s3 sync . s3://rt-stelligent-u-bucket-1/lebowski/ --exclude "*" --include "lebowski/*"
 #### Task: Limiting Uploads

 Research and review the best method to limit uploads with a specific prefix to